alexalva/keyrock-demo/README.md

 # keyrock-demo

-This is a bunch of strategies I use, for algorithmic trading using freqtrade, some resulted profitable.
+This is a bunch of demo strategies I used for algorithmic trading using freqtrade.